 Returning this season in Fortnite are punchcards.
 This feature allows you to get a headstart on your battle pass by completing specific quests related to NPCs.
 You can score as much as 20,000 XP per NPC.
 There are six punchcards to complete each season, and completing them all instantly rewards you with over 100,000 XP.

 Additionally, you can also do Character Punchcards.
 These are initiated by talking to specific NPCs around the Fortnite map.
 The hard part is getting to them safely.
 Once you initiate the quest, however, you’ll see that the NPCs will give you simple tasks that will reward you with a ton of XP.

 Play With Friends

 There are a lot of benefits to playing with a squad in Fortnite.
-One of which is that they can help you finish your quests when you’re gunning for the highest rewards in the battle pass.
+One is that they can help you finish your quests when you’re gunning for the highest rewards in the battle pass.

 However, you need to remember that not all battle pass quests can be finished with a party.
 You should look for ones that are tagged with Party Assists.
 These are quests that can be done with the help of others – which is a huge weight off your shoulders.

 Everyone aims at getting a Victory Royale in Fortnite for many reasons.
 Scoring a Victory Royale will give you 300 XP, but that’s just the start.
 The more opponents you take out during the match, the higher your XP rewards will be.
 If you want to max out your battle pass, you have more reason to go for each game’s top spot.

 That said, if you strive for a higher XP reward at the end of each game, you must play more aggressively.
 However, if you aren’t used to that style and just want the win – rotate around the circle and let the other players finish off each other first.
 Once the last few players begin duking it out, you begin to fight back.